linkorb/infra/README.md

 If you're familiar with Kubernetes, you'll feel right at home.

-Each resource specifies it's type using the `Kind` key.
+Each resource specifies it's type using the `kind` key.
 A list of available resource types is provided below.

 Resources contain a `metadata` key that allows you to specify the resource name, description, a set of labels and annotations (more on metadata below).